Harveyn4444/cubesat-reaction-wheel/README.md

 ##  [Hardware](https://github.com/Harveyn4444/cubesat-reaction-wheel/tree/main/hardware)
 The hardware section is a combination of 3D printer files, PCB schematics and production files.

-The structure was cusotm made and can be reproduced using the stl files provided with recommended slicer parameters.
+The structure was custom made and can be reproduced using the stl files provided with recommended slicer parameters.

 The custom PCB can be assembled with the production files and the Bill of Materials provided.